Home > About > Who We Are > Staff

 Shaina Birkhead, Associate Executive Director

-Having worked at the CBC for over six years, Shaina’s focus is on creating, growing, and maintaining programs and partnerships that support the work of the CBC’s member publishers, increase awareness of children’s books, and address important topics affecting the industry at large.
-Her main responsibilities have been coordination of the National Ambassador for Young People’s Literature program and of the national Children’s Book Week, now celebrating its 103rd anniversary.
+Just having celebrated her 10th anniversary at the CBC, Shaina’s focus is on creating, growing, and maintaining programs and partnerships that support the work of the CBC’s member publishers, increase awareness of children’s books, and address important topics affecting the industry at large.
+Her main responsibilities have been the coordination of the National Ambassador for Young People’s Literature program and of the national Children’s Book Week, now celebrating its 103rd anniversary.
 Before her work at the CBC and Every Child a Reader, Shaina received a BFA in Dance from UNC-Greensboro and had an exciting career in restaurant service and management.
 Shaina’s fascination with and adoration of creators in many disciples fuels her own passion for books and for making things with her hands.
 She lives in Atlanta and welcomed Theo and Ruby into the world in 2020 and 2021.
 Favorite non-work things: Coney Island, collecting books, and making things (like quilts).

 Paulina found her passion for writing at a very young age.
 She received a BA in Creative Writing from the University of Texas at El Paso and studied abroad in Northern England, learning about the life and poetry of William Wordsworth.
 Paulina has worked in the service industry for seven years, as well as tutoring elementary students in reading and writing.
 Her interest in publishing flourished as an editorial intern at Cinco Puntos Press, where she focused on manuscripts and reader reports.
 Paulina is fluent in both English and Spanish, studied French for two years, and is currently working towards her certification in American Sign Language.
 Favorite non-work things: cooking, practicing yoga, and taking long walks with her dog Fiona.